tastytea/seriespl/README.md

 Watch only current Episode:

     seriespl -e c https://bs.to/serie/South-Park/1/1-Cartman-und-die-Analsonde | mpv --playlist=-

+# Config
+Place the config file in `${XDG_CONFIG_HOME}/seriespl.cfg` or `${HOME}/seriespl.cfg`.

+    streamingproviders = "Streamcloud,Vivo,Shared,YouTube,OpenLoad"

+The names are case sensitive.
+Separated by comma or whitespace.
+The quotes are mandatory.

 # Legal aspects
 Please inform yourself if using this program is legal under your jurisdiction.
 I am not responsible for your actions.